 Coral skeletal growth is commonly quantified using three metrics: linear extension, calcification rates and skeletal density.
 Linear extension describes the change in length of branches or foliose skeletons, or the increase in diameter of massive species.
 Calcification refers to the precipitation of the aragonite (CaCO3) skeleton.
 In many experiments, calcification is commonly presumed to be reflected mostly in a mass change as the contribution of the soft tissue to the overall weight is relatively small.
 Skeletal density is often measured alongside growth and is ultimately a property of the skeletal microstructure.
 Skeletal density comprises two components: micro-density and bulk density.
-Micro-density refers to the specific gravity of the material from which the skeleton is formed and is affected by the inclusion of trace elements, non-CaCO3 compounds and organic content; bulk density is the mass divided by the total volume and takes into account the micro-density and the porosity of the skeletal tructure (Bucher, Harriott and Roberts, 1998; Caroselli et al., 2011).
-Porosity is the primary control on bulk density (to which it is negatively correlated) and is important ecologically because high skeletal porosity is associated with reduced mechanical strength and greater susceptibility to (bio)erosion (Chamberlain, Jr., 1978; Bucher, Harriott and Roberts, 1998; Marshall, 2000).
+Micro-density refers to the specific gravity of the material from which the skeleton is formed and is affected by the inclusion of trace elements, non-CaCO3 compounds and organic content; bulk density is the mass divided by the total volume and takes into account the micro-density and the porosity of the skeletal structure (Bucher, Harriott and Roberts, 1998; Caroselli et al., 2011).
+Porosity is the primary control on bulk density (to which it is negatively correlated) and is important ecologically because high skeletal porosity is associated with reduced mechanical strength and greater susceptibility to breakage and erosion caused by biotic and abiotic factors (Chamberlain, Jr., 1978; Bucher, Harriott and Roberts, 1998; Marshall, 2000).